This page helps you understand as a User how to make use of Nodinite Monitor Views using the Nodinite Web Client.

 Monitoring shows the real-time health of your integrations and systems.
 Each Monitor View tracks Resources like databases, message queues, web services, or applications—giving you instant visibility into what's working and what needs attention.

-Monitor states:
+Monitor States

-- Green – System healthy, operating normally
+- OK state: – System healthy, operating normally

 When problems occur, Nodinite automatically sends alerts to notify you or your support team.
 For certain issues, you may also have access to Remote Actions (like restarting a service) directly from the Monitor View.